LeBron James to Produce 'Shut Up and Dribble' Docu-Series for Showtime

 LeBron James to Produce 'Shut Up and Dribble' Docu-Series for ShowtimeAugust 6, 2018

-Los Angeles Lakers forward LeBron James has signed on as an executive producer for a new Showtime docu-series titled Shut Up and Dribble.
+Los Angeles Lakers forward LeBron James has signed on as an executive producer for a new three-part Showtime docu-series titled Shut Up and Dribble.

+In a press release sent to CNN, Showtime described the upcoming series:

-According to Variety's Joe Otterson, the series will focus "on the changing role of athletes in the current political environment."
+"The series will examine the changing role of athletes in today’s cultural and political environment.
+The series is set to premiere in October on Showtime."

 "If being a star athlete is inherently a political experience, 'Shut Up and Dribble' tells that complex and dramatic story from the past to the present and from the inside out," Showtime president and CEO David Nevins said.
 "LeBron James is one of many competitors whose place in the spotlight has led not to silence but perspective, and he, Maverick Carter and Gotham Chopra have given us an important, insightful docuseries that should bring their fans and fellow citizens to a higher level of discourse, rather than the dismissal satirized in the title."